oqtane/oqtane.framework/SECURITY.md

 ## Security Bulletins

-All verified security bulletins are published in the [Oqtane Security Center](https://www.oqtane.net/security).
+All published security bulletins are available in the Oqtane [Security Center](https://www.oqtane.net/security).
+The Security Center allows you to select a specific version of the Oqtane Framework and view the associated security bulletins.

 ## Reporting a Vulnerability